kevinkh89/technical-writing/muitable-crypto-rates/README.md

 >
 > we call the `mysetInteval` with the `init` function and clearinterval with the return value
 >
-> 2.using setInterval with IIFE :
+> 2. using setInterval with IIFE :
 >
 > ```js
 > setInterval(